 - What do you know about us?
 What do you know about our brands?

-- What do you want to get out of the programme?
+- What do you want to get out of the placement?

 - What are your career aspirations?

-- Why would you be suited to one of our programmes?
+- Why would you be suited to one of our placement?